Walt Torrence: College career

-Torrence attempts to protect the paint against a cutting Jimmy Anderson of Oregon State, 1959.
+Torrence attempts to protect the paint against a cutting Jimmy Anderson (No. 34) of Oregon State, 1959.

 Torrence attended the University of California, Los Angeles (UCLA), and played guard for the Bruins basketball team for three seasons (1956–1959).
 Despite not being exceptionally tall or strong at 6 ft 3 in and 180 lb, he led the team in rebounding for three straight seasons.
-As a sophomore in 1956–57 season, he was named the Bruins' top first-year varsity player.
+As a sophomore in 1956–57, he was named the Bruins' top first-year varsity player.
 He received honorable mention from conference coaches for the All-PCC team, and was named third-team All-Coast by United Press International (UPI).

 In 1957–58, Torrence averaged 12.4 points per game to finish second on the Bruins behind senior center Ben Rogers, who scored one more point (324–323).
 Torrence earned second-team All-PCC honors, and was also named second-team All-Pacific Coast by UPI.

 Entering the 1958–59 season, Torrence was the only returning full-time starter for UCLA.
 By then, he had also become a notable high jumper on the Bruins' track team.
 UCLA basketball coach John Wooden called him the best player on the team, which also included future Olympic gold medalist Rafer Johnson and future two-time national championship coach Denny Crum.
 Torrence became the fourth player in UCLA history to score over 1,000 points in his career.
 He led the PCC in scoring with 344 points, averaging 21.4 points per game, and was the only unanimous selection for the first-team All-PCC.
 Torrence finished the season with overall averages of 21.5 points and 11.6 rebounds per game, which were both ranked second in school history at the time behind Willie Naulls.
 Torrence was voted a third-team All-American by UPI, and he was also a first-team selection by the Converse Basketball Yearbook and the Helms Athletic Foundation.
 (Note: UPI was used to complile the consensus All-American team that year.
 Converse (1932–1948) and Helms (1929–1948) had also been used in the past.)
 The University of California system named him their athlete of the year for 1959.

 Torrence finished his UCLA career with averages of 15.3 points and 8.5 rebounds, leaving the school ranked second in scoring average, and third in both total points and career rebounds.
 He was inducted into the UCLA Athletics Hall of Fame in 2009.
 Through the 2017–18 season, his final season averages of 21.5 points and 11.6 rebounds still ranked fifth all-time among UCLA seniors.
 Wooden included Torrence among former players he would choose for his all-time 2-2-1 zone press unit.
 (Note: Wooden also named Keith Erickson, Gail Goodrich, Keith Wilkes (known later as Jamaal Wilkes), and Sidney Wicks.)